 The lovers who endured adversity and separation in life became united after death.
 Abelard died in 1142 and his bones were moved to the Oratory of the Paraclete, which is a Benedictine monastery founded by him in Ferreux-Quincey, France.
 In 1163/64, after Heloise’s death, her remains were placed in his coffin.
 At their internment, one person noted:

 Their remains remained intermingled until 1497 when some prudish nuns had them separated.
-The two lovers may have forever remained apart had their love story not captured the attention of Napoleon’s first wife, Josephine Bonaparte.
-She was so enamored with Abelard and Heloise’s love story, she ordered them to be entombed together at the famous Parisian cemetery Père Lachaise in a crypt, and Napoleon must have thought it was a good idea as the transfer of their remains to Père Lachaise occurred in 1817.*
+The two lovers may have forever remained apart had their love story not captured the attention of Napoleon Bonaparte‘s first wife, Josephine Bonaparte.
+She was so enamored with Abelard and Heloise’s love story, she ordered them to be entombed together at the famous Parisian cemetery Père Lachaise in a crypt.
+Napoleon must have thought it was a good idea as the transfer of their remains to the cemetery occurred in 1817.*

 Entombing Abelard and Heloise’s remains at Père Lachaise was also a smart marketing move.
 Up to that time it had been an unpopular cemetery because it was considered too far outside Paris.
 After Abelard and Heloise’s remains were interred there, the cemetery increased in popularity and that encouraged others to bury their loved ones there.
 The story of Abelard and Heloise’s love also sparked nineteenth century lovers and the lovelorn to visit their crypt, and it became a lover’s shrine where love letters were left in the hopes that they too might have or find a forever love.

-*There is some dispute as to whether or not Abelard and Heloise’s remains are actually buried in the crypt at Père Lachaise.
-The Oratory of the Paraclete, maintains the couple are buried there and that the crypt at Père Lachaise is merely a monument to the lovers.
-However, other people claim Abelard is buried in the tomb at Père Lachaise and that Heloise’s remains are elsewhere.
+*There is some dispute as to whether Abelard and Heloise’s remains are actually buried in the crypt at Père Lachaise.
+The Oratory of the Paraclete maintains the couple are buried at their site and not at the crypt at Père Lachaise, which they maintain is merely a monument to the lovers.
+There are also other people who claim Abelard is buried in the tomb at Père Lachaise and that Heloise’s remains are elsewhere.